googleads/googleads-mobile-flutter/.github/ISSUE_TEMPLATE/---bug-report.md

 name: "⚠️ Bug Report"
 about: Report a bug with existing GoogleMobileAds Flutter features.
 title: "\U0001F41B Your issue title here"
-labels: 'Needs Attention, type: bug'
+labels: ''
 assignees: ''

 ---

 ## Bug report

-**Describe the bug**
-A clear and concise description of what the bug is.
+**Desription of what the bug is.

 ### Steps to reproduce